• Skip to primary navigation

 Italian Speck & Asparagus Lasagna Ingredients

-Lots of tasty ingredients make up the components of this lasagna, but they're all very easy to pull together I've highlighted asparagus in this lasagna and complimented it with asparagus béchamel sauce, an easy tomato passata sauce, smokey Italian speck (some of it crispy-fried for extra flavor, and some regular) along with fresh balls of mozzarella and Grana Padano cheese.
+Lots of tasty ingredients make up the components of this lasagna, but they're all very easy to pull together.
+I've highlighted asparagus in this lasagna and complemented it with asparagus béchamel sauce, an easy tomato passata sauce, smoky Italian speck (some of it crispy-fried for extra flavor, and some regular), along with fresh balls of mozzarella and Grana Padano cheese.

 • Spinach lasagna noodles (or plain lasagna egg noodles)